MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data.md

 - **freDone** - First-run experience (FRE) has been done.
 - **freTriggered** - A user views the time clock on the First-run experience (FRE).
 - **funSearchQueryEntered** - Giphy query entered.
 Success data for the giphy attachment feature in Teams.
-- **funSelectItem** - Giphy image choosen.
+- **funSelectItem** - Giphy image chosen.
 Success data for the giphy attachment feature in Teams.
 - **galleryImage** - Image uploaded - gallery.
 - **get_directions_clicked** - The **Get directions** button is selected.
 - **goToNotificationSettings** - Go to the notification settings page from **we updated notification settings** dialog.